Sachar Dental NYC

-What are signs and symptoms that you may need a root canal retreatment?
+What are the signs and symptoms that you may need a root canal retreatment?

 There may or may not be symptoms associated with reinfection of a tooth that has previously undergone a root canal.
 Some patients will experience symptoms, and some will not.
 When present, signs and symptoms may include sensitivity to hot, sensitivity to cold, swelling of the mouth, a draining sore on the gums, tenderness with biting and chewing, and discomfort of the lymph nodes nearby.

-We will perform a clinical examination.
+At Sachar Dental NYC we will perform a thorough clinical examination.
 After our extensive clinical examination, we will perform dental x-rays.
 When we observe signs of infection on x-ray at the root of the tooth where a previous root canal procedure was performed, a root canal retreatment procedure is determined to be necessary.
 Many times, we diagnose the need for a root canal retreatment on x-ray during a normal routine six-month examination, although no signs or symptoms may be present.
-For this reason, having a six-month checkup are extremely important and should not be missed.
+For this reason, having a six-month checkup is extremely important and should not be missed.

-When should I see a root canal specialist, endodontist, for root canal retreatment?
+When should I see a root canal specialist, endodontist?

-For the more complicated and complex cases of root canal re-infection we refer these patients out to our trusted network of endodontists.
-After root canal retreatment is completed by an endodontist, we have our patients return to our office for a crown or filling.
+For the more severe and complex cases of root canal re-infection we refer these patients out to our trusted network of endodontists.
+After root canal retreatment is completed by an endodontist, we have our patients return to Sachar Dental NYC for a crown or dental filling.

 When presented with a reinfection of a tooth that has previously had a root canal procedure, it is sometimes an easy decision to make, and sometimes a hard decision to make, whether or not to perform a root canal retreatment.
 When the underlying cause is the leaking of an old crown, we will almost always perform the root canal retreatment procedure.
 As always at Sachar Dental NYC, we believe in performing the least invasive, and most conservative treatments possible.
 We always try to save the natural tooth rather than remove it, and replace it.